Photo: Matheenfaiz / Wikimedia Commons

 Choosing a Maldives Resort: The Real Decision

-The Maldives has 160+ resort islands — each resort island is its own island (resort and island are synonymous; there are no public beaches or multi-resort islands in the main tourist zone).
-The decision between resorts is genuinely complex: seaplane vs. speedboat access, house reef quality, villa style (overwater vs. beach), dining quality, and the specific atoll’s geography all vary significantly.
+The Maldives has 160+ resort islands, and each one is its own island — resort and island are synonymous here, with no public beaches or multi-resort islands in the main tourist zone.
+The choice between resorts is genuinely complicated: seaplane versus speedboat access, house reef quality, villa style (overwater versus beach), dining quality, and the geography of the specific atoll all vary a great deal.

-This guide provides the real framework for choosing.
+This guide lays out the real framework for choosing.

 The Access Distinction

-Seaplane access (Malé’s seaplane terminal → resort): The seaplane itself (the 15–45 minute flight over the extraordinary turquoise atoll landscape) is one of the finest transport experiences in travel — the view of the reef from 500 meters altitude, the distinct colors of the lagoon, and the landing at the resort jetty.
-Seaplane resorts are typically in the outer atolls (further from Malé Airport) and require overnight stays at an airport hotel before/after early morning/late evening flights (seaplanes operate in daylight only — roughly 06:00–17:00).
+Seaplane access (Malé’s seaplane terminal → resort): The seaplane flight itself — 15 to 45 minutes over the turquoise atoll landscape — is one of the better transport experiences in travel: the reef seen from 500 meters, the shifting colors of the lagoon, the landing at the resort jetty.
+Seaplane resorts sit mostly in the outer atolls, further from Malé airport, and typically require an overnight stay at an airport hotel before or after early-morning or late-evening flights, since seaplanes only operate in daylight (roughly 06:00–17:00).

-Speedboat access (Malé → resort, 20–45 minutes): The North Malé Atoll resorts accessible by speedboat (Baros, Coco Bodu Hithi, One&Only Reethi Rah, Four Seasons Landaa Giraavaru) do not require seaplane logistics — they are accessible from the airport within 45 minutes at any time of day or night.
-More convenient but generally the atolls offer slightly less remote scenery.
+Speedboat access (Malé → resort, 20–45 minutes): North Malé Atoll resorts reachable by speedboat — Baros, Coco Bodu Hithi, One&Only Reethi Rah, Four Seasons Landaa Giraavaru — skip the seaplane logistics entirely and are reachable from the airport at any hour, day or night.
+It’s more convenient, though these atolls can feel slightly less remote.

 The Finest Resorts by Category